 The feasibility study on service aspects for supporting the MMTel service is documented in 3GPP TR 23.700-92.It develops the application architecture, procedures and related APIs needed to support eMMTel service, including:

-a) providing capabilities to application providers/Vertical service provider to use mmtel service including call between application and DCMTSI client, Third-Party Call etc;
+a) providing capabilities to application providers/Vertical service provider to use MMTel service including call between application and DCMTSI client, Third-Party Call etc;

 b) providing capabilities to configure the data channel application profile and to control the downloading of data channel applications by using the data channel application profile;

-c) providing value added services of mmtel, e.g. virtual number, providing application layer caller information to callee; and
+c) providing value added services of MMTel, e.g. virtual number, providing application layer caller information to callee; and

 d) some more aspects are still under discussion, e.g. data channel application related capability exposure on DCAR.

 SA6 believes that the aspects listed above are necessary and valuable for the MMTel service provider.
 Therefore, the future work for the standardization is recommended in the study.
-Please find the detailed information in the attached S6-24XXXX.
+Please find the detailed information in the agreed WID S6-242710 attached..

 SA6 believes that some objectives have dependency on SA2’s work, including Rel-18 NG_RTC and Rel-19 FS_NG_RTC_Ph2, e.g. depended on the capabilities provided by SA2.
 In addition, the overlap between SA6 and SA2 needs to be avoided.
 SA6 asks SA2 the following questions: